UltraMessaging/um_troubleshoot/README.md

 program only subscribes to one of the topics.

 For completeness, let's look at the other transport session "3e".
-Search for:
+Find a source statistics record associated with transport session "3e" by searching for:
 ````
 ^Source statistics.*\nSource: LBTRM:10.29.4.121:12090:f9d74f3e:239.101.3.10:14400
 ````

-to find a source statistics record associated with transport session "3e".
+Here's an excerpt:
 ````
 Source statistics received from lbmsrc at 10.29.3.121, process ID=5b9, object ID=2e1c8b0, context instance=c64aaecb2b0204c8, domain ID=0, sent Mon May 23 15:11:25 2022
 Source: LBTRM:10.29.4.121:12090:f9d74f3e:239.101.3.10:14400